 If a layer is known to be merely a solid color, then there is no need to spend raster work or gpu memory on it.
 This is an optimization for when a layer’s content is known to be simple.

 Deprecated as a part of the surfaces for video project.
 Should eventually be deleted.

 A surface layer has a surface id, which refers to some other stream of compositor frames in the system.
 This is a way of having an indirection to other compositor frame producers.
 See also: surface documentation.
 For example, Blink embeds references to out of process iframes via SurfaceLayer.

 Android scrollbars are “solid color” scrollbar layers.
 They are simple boxes that can be drawn on the compositor without creating texture resources for them.
 Both solid color and painted scrollbar layers exist so that scrolling on the compositor thread can update the scrollbar responsively without going back to the main thread.
 Without this, the page would scroll smoothly but the scrollbar would jump around jankily.

 Desktop (non-Android) scrollbars are painted scrollbars.
 Because theme code is not thread safe, the thumb and track are painted and rastered into bitmaps on the main thread.
 Then, those bitmaps are emitted as quads on the compositor thread.
 ChromeOS uses PaintedOverlayScrollbarLayer, which is a nine-patch bitmap version.

 This layer supports devtools rendering settings.
-It draws an FPS meter, as well as overlays for paint invalidation or damage.
+It draws an Frame Rendering Stats, as well as overlays for paint invalidation or damage.
 This layer is special because it must be updated last because its inputs depend on all of the other layers’ damage calculations.

 UIResourceLayer is the software bitmap equivalent of TextureLayer.
 It handles uploading bitmaps and recreating them as needed when contexts are lost.
 NinePatchLayer is a derived UIResourceLayer class that dices up a UIResource into stretchable pieces.